 Since Molly Yeh is basically the Michael Jordan of food blogging.
 I bet you know about her award-winning site, her 90’s treats, and her cozy sugar beet farm life with a bunch of chickens, all named Macaroni.
 Her personality rings true in every single thing she does and I have a lot of respect for that.
-I feel like she’s at least partially responsible for the massive level of tahini appreciation on the internet.

 Her brand new cookbook Molly on the Range is more than just a collection of recipes organized by course.
 Everything is centered around life/seasonal events as well.
 Clever and heartwarming illustrations are woven throughout the pages.
 Some of the recipe headnotes are more than a full page long!
 There are stories about the food that she grew up with in the suburbs, a hilarious anecdote that precedes her recipe for hummus, and an analysis of successful farm lunches.

 I saw Renee’s hot chocolate recipe that utilized Molly’s Hawaij a while ago, and that was the start of this recipe.
 Hawaij (pronounced huh-WHY-adge) is a spice blend that is commonly available in 2 ways.
 The one that I’ve used from the book is typically added to ground coffee prior to brewing.
 I never really knew it until now, but Hawaij is the autumnal spice mix that I’ve been waiting for my entire life.
 It has a lot more nuance than pumpkin spice, and more cardamom and ginger too.